 Each school district will determine the actual amount of property tax relief for each homestead and farmstead after determining its 2017-18 real estate tax rate.
 The files directly below include the total state-funded property tax relief that will be available for each school district, the number of approved homesteads and farmsteads as of May 1, and a property tax relief estimate for each homestead and farmstead property.

 School districts with a local earned income tax specifically designated for property tax reduction will combine this revenue with the state-funded allocation to determine the total property tax relief for each homestead and farmstead.

-The files directly below detail the State Property Tax Reduction Allocation distribution to each school district in the 2017-18 fiscal year:
+The files directly below detail the State Property Tax Reduction Allocation distribution to each school district:

 Important Sections of Special Session Act 1 of 2006

 Section 342 requires school districts to use their allocation to calculate a homestead and farmstead exclusion and to adopt a resolution implementing the exclusion by June 30.

 Section 343 provides details on the itemized information that must be shown on school district real estate tax bills and requires a "Notice of Property Tax Relief" be included with the tax bill.